curiosag/StackOverflowStrategies/README.md

   Display of respectful communication might also be a trigger that earns you up-votes, I do suspect.
 In any case it creates a distinctly satisfying experience, IMHO, to treat others as human beings despite technical shortcomings, instead of snapping at them.
 Unless you've the misfortune of being a clinical psychopath [(F60.2)](https://www.icd10data.com/ICD10CM/Codes/F01-F99/F60-F69/F60-/F60.2).

-- **GOOD** Edit posts.
-You're entitled to do so from the start, each accepted edit earns you +2.
+- **GOOD** Edit other posts.
+You're entitled to do so from the start, each accepted edit earns you +2, until you hit the edit reputation cap at 2000.
 Makes stuff easier to find, to comprehend and nicer to look at.

-  Easy wins are code formatting, weeding out non-gender-neutral addressing of the audience ("Hello, guys") instead of staging political fights about it, adding detailed information ("I'm using a scanner" -> "I'm using java.util.Scanner") or setting stuff straight ("I'm using an array" -> its often an ArrayList actually) and re-tagging the post (e.g. 'java' confused with 'javascript')
+  Easy wins are code formatting, right now also weeding out non-gender-neutral addressing of the audience ("Hello, guys") instead of staging [political fights](https://meta.stackexchange.com/questions/336366/post-for-clarifications-on-the-updated-pronouns-faq) about it (but I didn't like "Hello, guys" anyway), adding detailed information ("I'm using a scanner" -> "I'm using java.util.Scanner") or setting stuff straight ("I'm using an array" -> its often an ArrayList actually) and re-tagging the post (e.g. 'java' gets time and again confused with 'javascript')

-- **GOOD** Attend to your posts.
+- **GOOD** Maximize quality, attend to your posts.
+Better quality, more up-votes.
 Come back to the posters when they commented stuff like "Great answer, I'll try that first and accept later", then they forget the latter.
-Also on a second (or third) glance you may see glitches that eluded you before, there's another advantage to that too, that I won't disclose here.
+Also on a second (or third) glance you may see glitches that eluded you before, and it will bring the answer to the fore again as an active posts.
+Don't overdo it, otherwise the answer wanders to the community wiki and [yields no more reputation](https://meta.stackoverflow.com/a/315705/1428369).

 - **GOOD** Answer to the topic (and to the human being) rather than to the question.
 Some questions are stated poorly or are absolutely not persueable, still the topic may yield rep. E.g. there was the guy who asked, [which type of grammar Haskell has](https://stackoverflow.com/questions/59092560/what-kind-of-grammar-does-haskell-have/59092833#59092833).
 Poor formulation.
 What he meant was, by which type of parser it may be parsed.
 He wanted to build a Haskell->Java cross compiler (very hard to impossible and useless).
   One comment was *"If you have to ask this question, then you have no hope of completing that highly ambitious project"*.
 How informative and encouraging.